bSchnepp/Feral/README.md

 more context switches than absolutely necessary and thus games can use more of the precious 16~17ms they have to render a frame on more useful things, like loading assets, doing more draw commands, networking, AI, etc. This is similar to an GL call like glBindBuffer().
 The operating system's job is to *get out of the way of user mode apps (where security is left intact)*.

+One of the primary advantages to this architecture is to collapse and simplify the given code sent to the kernel in this manner into small, heavilly optimized routines using just-in-time compilation to minimize wasted time doing unnecessary error checking or finding the appropriate context for a given operation.

 Feral also does not support "legacy" hardware, such as IA-32.
 This is primarilly because this is really just a hobby project of mine, on top of the fact that I don't really have any 32-bit PCs lying around.
 Also, IA-32 is over 30 years old without any new hardware releases